De Facto in WA: Your Legal Rights & Obligations

 Duress

-If one party has been pressured or coerced into signing the agreement against their will, the court may find the BFA to be invalid.
-This could include situations where one partner threatens to end the relationship or withhold financial support if the other does not sign.
+If one party has been forced or coerced into signing the agreement against their will, the court may find the BFA invalid.
+This could include situations where one partner threatens to end the relationship or withhold financial support if the other doesn’t sign.

 Unconscionable conduct

 If the agreement is grossly unfair or one party has taken advantage of the other’s vulnerability or lack of knowledge, the court may set aside the BFA.
-For instance, if one partner has a significantly lower level of financial literacy and has not received adequate legal advice, the court may find the agreement to be unconscionable.
+For example, if one partner has a much lower level of financial literacy and hasn’t received adequate legal advice, the court may find the agreement unconscionable.

 Changed circumstances

-If the circumstances of the couple have changed so significantly since the agreement was made that it would be unjust to enforce it, the court may set aside the BFA.
-This could include situations where one partner develops a serious illness or disability, or where the couple has children and the agreement does not adequately provide for their needs.
+If the circumstances of the couple have changed so much since the agreement was made that it would be unjust to enforce it, the court may set aside the BFA.
+This could include situations where one partner develops a serious illness or disability, or where the couple has children and the agreement doesn’t provide for them adequately.

 Example of an Invalid Binding Financial Agreements

-The Family Court of Western Australia heard a wife’s application to set aside a post-separation financial agreement under section 90C of the Family Court Act.
+The Family Court of Western Australia heard a wife’s application to set aside a post-separation financial agreement under section 90C of the Family Law Act.

 The agreement, signed in December 2014, divided the asset pool 95% to the husband and 5% to the wife.
-However, the husband had deliberately not disclosed to the wife that he had signed a contract in October 2014 to sell the family farm property for $2.6 million, significantly more than the $2.217 million value stated in the agreement.
-The husband also failed to disclose his purchase of a new farm property and that the value of the farming business was substantially understated in the agreement.
+However, the husband had not disclosed to the wife that he had signed a contract in October 2014 to sell the family farm property for $2.6 million, much more than the $2.217 million value stated in the agreement.
+The husband also didn’t disclose his purchase of a new farm property and that the value of the farming business was understated in the agreement.

-The court found that the wife was in a position of special disadvantage at the time she signed the agreement and in the period since separation.
-The husband had exploited the wife’s psychological vulnerabilities, controlled her access to the children, pressured her to obtain legal advice and sign the agreement and dictated the terms of the $50,000 property settlement without her input.
+The court found the wife was in a position of special disadvantage at the time she signed the agreement and since separation.
+The husband had exploited the wife’s psychological vulnerabilities, controlled her access to the children, pressured her to get legal advice and sign the agreement and dictated the terms of the $50,000 property settlement without her input.

-The wife felt powerless and believed she had no choice but to sign the agreement.
+The wife felt powerless and thought she had no choice but to sign the agreement.

-The presiding judge was satisfied that the husband had engaged in unconscionable conduct in the making of the financial agreement.
+The judge was satisfied the husband had engaged in unconscionable conduct in making the financial agreement.
 The court rejected the husband’s arguments that the wife’s application was statute-barred or that the doctrine of laches applied.

-If a cohabiting couple separates without a BFA in place, in Western Australia the division of property will be determined by the court based on the principles of the Family Court Act 1997 (WA).
-The court will consider a range of factors in future separation, including:
+If a cohabiting couple separates without a BFA in place, in Western Australia the division of property will be determined by the court based on the principles of the Family Law Act 1975 (Cth).
+The court will consider a range of factors at the time of separation, including:

 The court must make orders that are just and equitable, taking into account the unique circumstances of each case.